 As for the ride?
 Even on North Yorkshire’s roughest roads, the e-Tron delivers a composed, and planted ride comfort regardless of the setting you’re on.
 Flick into Comfort using the very familiar Drive Select button, and you’ll find the throttle response rounded off, lighter steering and the bumps smoothed out.

 Move over to Sport and power response is instant, the wheel weights up and you feel those nooks and crannies in the surface of the tarmac a little more.
 Body roll, while minimal in Comfort, is further reduced in Sport, and makes you want to push the 2.5-tonne SUV just a bit harder.

 Braking uses both discs and energy-saving regen, seamlessly switching between the two depending on your application.
 It works very well, with little jolting or juddering as the system switches between the two.

-They’re standard with the £82,270 Launch edition e-Tron - not the entry-level £71,520 car.
-If you want them on anything other than launch-spec, the cameras will set you back £1250.
+They’re only standard on more upmarket models.
+If you want them on anything other than top-spec, the cameras will set you back £1250.